axo-matto/axo-matto/README.md

  chronic yapper and bully of [relic](https://github.com/scorncide)

- basic boundaries or whatever, dont be weird and we're good 👍
+ basic boundaries or whatever, don't be weird and we're good 👍

  under 18 DNI